When did you discover your passion for photography?

 How do you feel about Photoshop/post-production?

-It can be a really useful tool, but I also think it tends to be over used.
-I tell all of my clients that I’m more interested in capturing what is real than what can be manipulated.
+It can be a really useful tool, but I also think it tends to be over-used.
+I’m more interested in capturing what is real than what can be manipulated.

 [Re: Photography] What do you look forward to next?

-Whatever is next!
-I feel the most overwhelming gratitude every time I get to use my camera.
+Whatever’s next!
 I love new opportunities for creativity and capturing something special.